marktodman/race-pace/README.md

 The user selects their race distance: Marathon, Half Marathon, 10km, 5km.
 All calculations will be based on their selection.

-The user selects their prefered units: kilometers or miles.
+The user selects their prefered units: kilometres or miles.
 All calculations will be based on their selection.

 The user can then select whether they have a target finish time and would like to calculate the required pace to achieve the target.
 Or, whether they have a target pace and would like to know what finish time this would produce in their race.